 Is it Better to Save the World, or One Person in the World?
 Wrote:by Burt on March 12, 2014

-The answer to that question separates liberals from conservatives.
-Liberals want to save the world, and perfect it through various government programs.
+The answer to that question separates Progressives from conservatives.
+Progressives want to save the world, and perfect it through various government programs.
 Conservatives believe that no one can save this imperfect world, but that we can, through our efforts, help one person at a time.
 When millions of conservatives help someone, the entire world is affected.

 Dinesh D’Souza wants to cut out most of this government meddling, and end the damage from failed government programs.
 He wants people to help others, one person at a time, through charities and personal philanthropy.
 We can’t save the world, he believes, but we can make it a better place by our one-on-one help for our neighbors.